-Standards are reviewed annually and updated as necessary to ensure that Maine Tobacco-Free Hospital Network is encouraging hospitals to meet emerging best practice standards for tobacco-free policies and supporting tobacco-free lifestyles.
+Standards are reviewed annually and updated as necessary to ensure that Breathe Easy is encouraging hospitals and healthcare organizations to meet emerging best practice standards for tobacco-free policies and supporting tobacco-free lifestyles.

 - Tobacco-Free Policy.
 The hospital has a 100% tobacco-free campus policy that prohibits the smoking and use of all tobacco products including cigarettes, electronic smoking devices, smokeless tobacco, snuff, chew, snus, cigars, pipes and non-FDA approved electronic nicotine delivery systems.
 Smoking and tobacco use by employees, patients, visitors and contractors is prohibited at all times on the hospital campus, including in parking lots, in vehicles parked on campus, at all satellite sites and at other properties the hospital owns and/or rents.
 The policy extends to all off-site meetings, conferences and in all hospital vehicles.